github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/setting-your-profile-to-private.md

 Private profiles cannot receive sponsorships under [{% data variables.product.prodname_sponsors %}](/sponsors/getting-started-with-github-sponsors/about-github-sponsors).
 To be eligible for {% data variables.product.prodname_sponsors %}, your profile cannot be private.

-## Changes to your private profile
+## Differences between private and public profiles

 When your profile is private, the following content is hidden from your profile page: